alejandro-kid/InstaShare/README.md

 The project was built with Connexion framework, which is a flask-based framework that allows describing an API using OpenAPI (or swagger) specification.

+### Commits

+The author use rebase command to keep the commits clean and short.

 ### Swagger file

 into swagger folder from root folder of code, you can find the swagger file, which is the specification of the API.
 This file is used by Connexion to build the API.
 Here you can find the definition of the endpoints, the parameters, the responses, and the models.